onlyquads/spring_tool/readme.md

 When presets are available, you can apply them easily:

     1. Select the necessary controllers in the viewport.
+    2. Click on 'Create locator'
+    3. Double click on any preset, this will place the locator to the position saved in the preset and set the spring values.

+or you can run the whole process automatically using the 'DO MAGIC' option:

+    1. Select the necessary controllers in the viewport.
     2. Right-click on the desired preset and choose the ‘DO MAGIC’ option.

 This will automatically execute the entire process, applying the preset seamlessly.